LASP-Libera/libera_utils/doc/dev_environment_setup.md

 4. To install "extra" dependencies, which are strictly optional, run `poetry install -E <extra_name>`. e.g. to install libraries to support plotting, run `poetry install -E plotting`.
    These extra dependencies are specified in `pyproject.toml` under `[tool.poetry.extras]`.
-5. Verify that the `libera_sdp` package was installed correctly by running `poetry run sdp --help`.
+5. Verify that the `libera_sdp` package was installed correctly by running `sdp --version`.
 This runs the `sdp` command line utility that is included in the package.
 You can also directly check that the `sdp` entrypoint exists in `venv/bin`.
+This can also be run with `poetry run sdp --version`.
 6. Next, go run the tests.